 You can fry up an egg and slather on some mouth-watering Bacon Jam to make a delicious egg sandwich out of these Homemade English Muffins or spread on some soft butter and fruit jam or honey after toasting.
 Be sure to check out some of our other breakfast ideas to whip up while you're in the kitchen and satisfy the whole family!

-English Muffin Recipe
+- Homemade English Muffins Recipe

 I get it.
 Making any type of bread product can be intimidating.
 Bet let me tell you, these Homemade English Muffins are so much easier than you think!
 The bread flour makes the texture perfect and the corneal makes them very easy to handle.
 You'll get a crispy crust on the outside and a soft, chewy inside that make breakfast time just delightful.